-You'll notice Paul Weller on this list; Weller, the former frontman of UK hitmakers The Jam, is a huge Lennon disciple who has covered several of his songs as B-sides.
-And then there's Pearl Jam's live version of "Gimme Some Truth."
-Its only flaw is that it lacks anything even close to George Harrison's goosebump-inducing slide-guitar solo on the original Lennon version.
+You'll notice Paul Weller on this list; Weller, the former frontman of UK hitmakers the Jam, is a huge Lennon disciple who has covered several of his songs, usually as B-sides.
+And then there's Pearl Jam's live version of "Gimme Some Truth;" its only flaw is that it lacks anything even close to George Harrison's goosebump-inducing slide-guitar solo on the original 1971 Lennon version.

 Video-wise, my favorite of the bunch is "How?" by Ozzy Osbourne, in which Ozzy hits the streets of New York City — old-school Lennon-style — en route to pay his respects to the man himself.